 What Is ASTM E1643?
-Summarizing Standards for Vapor Barrier Installation
+Summing Up Vapor Barrier Installation Standards

 ASTM International, formerly known as the American Society for Testing and Materials (ASTM), is a globally recognized leader in the development and delivery of international voluntary consensus standards.
 Today, some 12,000 ASTM standards are used around the world to improve product quality, enhance safety, facilitate market access and trade, and build consumer confidence.

 ASTM E1643 provides important requirements, which contractors and architects alike should consider when specifying and/or installing under-slab vapor retarder systems.
 Image: Stego Industries, LLC. ©